Virgil Whitsett ’81

 “My father died when I was eight.
-My mom thought it would be good to have more of a male influence,” Virgil said.
+My mom thought it would be good to have more male influence,” Virgil said.
 “My brothers were older, so [she thought] coming here and being around a bunch of other young men and a housefather would make a positive influence on me.”

 Based on the direction he was going in his hometown before enrolling at MHS, Whitsett says the school completely changed the direction and course of his life.
 He sums up his experience as gratifying.